John J. Voll: World War II

 After completing P-47 Thunderbolt training, he joined the 308th Fighter Squadron of 31st Fighter Group in May 1944.
 His first mission was a bomber escort over Italy.

 Voll's first kill was a Focke-Wulf Fw 190 on June 23 on a mission over Ploiești.
 On August 17, 1944, over Romania, while escorting B-24s on a bombing mission against the Ploiești oil refineries, a squadron mate of then Lieutenant Voll was forced to bail out near the Danube River.
 After covering his friend until he safely reached the ground, Voll pulled away from the crash site and spotted three Bf 109s.
 In the fierce air battle that ensued, Voll tallied two enemy fighters destroyed and one probable.

 Flying a P-51D named "American Beauty," Voll's final victories occurred during a spectacular, individual effort.
 While leading an escort mission to Munich on 16 November 1944, Captain Voll experienced electrical problems and left the formation.
-As he returned alone, he spotted a single Ju 88 over Udine, Italy.
+As he returned alone, he spotted a single Junkers Ju 88 over Udine, Italy.
 Chasing the German aircraft as it attempted to return to its base, Voll was suddenly jumped by 12 Bf 109s and Fw 190s.
 He quickly shot down the Ju 88 and turned into the enemy fighters.
 In a swirling, five-minute battle, John Voll destroyed two Fw 190s, one Bf 109, had two probables, and two damaged, making him one of the 38 Army Air Force "ace in a day" pilots.
 He ended the war with 21 air-to-air kills, all while flying the P-51 Mustang.

 After leaving the Mediterranean Theater of Operations, Captain Voll was sent to China as a headquarters staff officer in the Chinese-American Composite Wing.
 When the war ended, he was discharged from the military.